vertcoin-project/one-click-miner-vnext/README.md

 # Verthash One-Click Miner

-This adds the ability to change the default [Zergpool](https://zergpool.com/site/faq) payout in VTC to a user-inputted BTC, LTC or DOGE address.
+This adds the ability to change the default [Zergpool](https://zergpool.com/site/faq) payout in VTC to a user-inputted DOGE, BTC, LTC, BCH or DASH address.
 Pending payout information will accurately track the payout of choice although Expected Earnings (24h) still reflects an amount in VTC.

 **Current Zergpool payout thresholds as of February 16, 2021:**

+`DOGE payment threshold is 400 DOGE and 80 DOGE on Sunday late evening(CET)`

 `BTC payment threshold is 0.0025 BTC`

-`DOGE payment threshold is 400 DOGE and 80 DOGE on Sunday late evening(CET)`

 `LTC payment threshold is 0.25 LTC and 0.05 LTC on Sunday late evening(CET)`